Introduction to Postgres Rename Table

 - tableName – This is the name of the table that exists in your current PostgreSQL database that you wish to rename.

-- AlteredTableName – This is the name that you want to assign to the table with tableName and rename the same.
+- AlteredTableName – This is the name you want to assign to the table with tableName and rename the same.

 Example of Postgres Rename Table

-Let us begin by creating a new table named educba which will store the data related to the corporation after checking all the present tables in our current DB by using \dt command –
+Let us begin by creating a new table named educba, which will store the data related to the corporation after checking all the present tables in our current DB by using \dt command –

 \dt